 Determine your system’s capacity

-By simulating large amounts of data and processing demands, you’re provided with a much more realistic insight into how the performance of your system.
+Simulating large volumes of data and processing demands provides much more realistic insight into your system’s performance.

 Identify weak spots in your system

-Volume testing pushes your system’s components to their limits and will help identify potential bottlenecks and vulnerabilities in your system.
-This can be anything from hardware constraints, inadequate memory management, poor database design, etc.
+Volume testing tests your system’s components, pushing them to their limits, and helps identify potential bottlenecks and vulnerabilities in your system.
+These vulnerabilities can range from hardware constraints, to inadequate memory management or poor database design.

 Test your system’s response time

-Volume tests help you maintain a high performance level by keeping your system’s response time within an acceptable limit, despite a possible increased data load.
+Volume tests help you maintain a high performance level by keeping your system’s response time within an acceptable limit, despite a possible increase in data volume.

-Numerous studies have shown that users are inclined to click away after just a few seconds, clearly showing the importance of maintaining quick response times.
+Numerous studies have shown that users faced with a slow website or app are inclined to click away after just a few seconds, highlighting the importance of maintaining quick response times.